OpitzLab/NeMo-TMS/8_Calcium-Modeling/README.md

 5. You will need to select the file locations for the uG4 folder, simulation script, Geometry <code>.swc</code> file, VM folder (voltage), and output folder.
 These are boxed in red in the figure above.
 Disregard the large code window.
 Set the other parameters to desired values, for now leave ER ON/OFF unchecked.
-  - For the simulation script choose <code>vdccFullCellCalcium\_v2.lua</code> inside the 'scripts' folder.
+  - For the simulation script choose <code>vdccFullCellCalcium.lua</code> inside the 'scripts' folder.
   - For the Geometry choose the file with <code>.swc</code> extension, make sure the geometry corresponds to the voltage data (used the output of [previous step](../7_NEURON_UG4_Interface)).
+NEW: There are some more options to set with regards to the solving:
+  - There is an input box for <code>Min Defect</code> this controls the defect from the true solution
+  - There is an input box for <code>Num.
+Newton</code> this controls the  numer of Newtow iterations when solve the non-linear equations
+  - There is an input box for <code>Volt.
+Sample Rate</code> this is the time step between each voltage file i.e. the default is 0.025 meaning at 0s, 0.025s, 0.05s... are where in time the voltage data corresponds.
 6. Once you have selected the folders, files, and set the desired parameters, press the invoke button and the simulation will begin.
 7. You can  monitor the progress of the simulation by clicking the bottom tab on the button and pulling the tab up.